Emily3403/isisdl/README.md

 ### It is fast

-Once the database is established and downloaded it takes ~5s to synchronize with ISIS.
+Once the database is established and downloaded it takes ~5s to synchronize your files with ISIS.

 ### Compatibility